 Every class day, you will meet with your classmates and instructor to work through that day’s coursepack group activities or labs.
 Attendance and completion of the activity counts towards this portion of your grade.

-Activities must be completed in the Stat 216 Coursepack.
+Activities and Labs must be completed in the Stat 216 Coursepack.

-There will be two midterm exams (worth 15% of the course grade each).
-Midterm exams will be taken in class during your normal in-class time.
-Each exam has an group (first hour of class) and individual (second hour of class) component.
-Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.
+There will be one midterm exam which will be taken in class during your normal in-class time.
+The midterm will consist of both a group (first hour of class) and individual (second hour of class) component.
+Further details, resources, and instructions for each exam will be posted the week prior to the exam in Canvas.

-The final exam is cumulative, but will be more heavily weighted towards Unit 3 material and is worth 20% of the course grade.
+The final exam is cumulative, but will be more heavily weighted towards Unit 2 material and is worth 30% of the course grade.
 The final exam will be taken in class during your normal in-class time.
 The final exam has a group (first hour of class) and individual (second hour of class) component.
-Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.
+Further details, resources, and instructions for each exam will be posted the week prior to the exam in Canvas.

 Final course grades will be determined according to the following scale.